tgweber/breadp/README.md

 * a version
 * a short text describing the criterion checked (in English)
 * a state
+* a result
 * a set of logs of run checks

 States:
 * "unchecked" if the research data product has not been checked.
-* "success" if the research data product meets the criterion.
+* "success" if the research data product was successfully checked.
-* "failure" if the research data product fails to meet the criterion.
+* "failure" if the research data product could not be checked.

+Results:
+* Boolean checks:
+    * True (if the research data product meets the criterion)
-* "uncheckable" if the research data product cannot be checked due to reasons external to the research data product.
+    * False (if the research data product does not meet the criterion)
+  Example: Check if the metadata validate against their schema.
+* Ordinal checks: One option out of an ordered list of options
+  Example: Check if the research data is above, on or below a threshold (tba: better example)
+* Metric checks: A float representing the  result
+  Example: Response time of a service

 Log fields:
 * start: timestamp (UTC) when the check started
 * end: timestamp (UTC) when the check finished
-* state: state the check resulted in
+* state: state the check is in
+* result: None if the check has not run yet or serialized result (see above=
 * version: version of the check
 * pid: persistent Identifier of the RDP checked
 * msg: string indicating failure or success information (may be empty)